Over Thousand Needy People Avail Free Quality Meal At G-9 Langar Khana - UrduPoint

 Inaam Ahmed, a laborer opined that the quality of food was quite satisfactory where a person could have enough meal to satiate his hunger.

 "There is no specific quantity of meal or limit one can have at a time.
-The space, food, and service are neat and hygienic."\395
+The space, food, and service are neat and hygienic." \395 /778